vladspirin/become_qa_automation/README.md

 1. Create a folder inside tests/<your_application_name>
 2. Create a folder inside application module src/applications/<your_application_name>
 3. Use the same coding standards to create a code
+### Helpers module
+Some helper scripts
+### Tests module
+Tests module consists of all related to the test framework Python scripts.
 ### Virtual environment
 1. Please make sure that .venv (.env) added to .gitignore file
 2. Install all needed additional libraries using PIP, example pip install <your_library>